How to Conduct Employee Background Checks

 General background checks include identity verification, credit history, and criminal records.
 Qualification confirmation is also included.
 It all depends on which type of background check you wish to have.

-How should background checks for employees be done?
+How should background screening for employees be done?

 - Notify the applicant you will be doing a background check.